 \section{Effect of magnetic dead layer}

 Magnetic dead layers form when the atoms of the capping or buffer layer diffuse into the magnetic region upon annealing resulting in a reduced coordination.
-We therefore chose to model the dead layer by introducing a gradient of the exchange interaction (or stiffness) constant in the outermost four Fe layers opposite to the Fe/MgO interface [see the inset of Fig.~\ref{fig-dead-layer}].
-We find that the estimated dead layer thickness $t_{dead}$ is negligible at sufficiently low temperatures [region (i) in Fig.~\ref{fig-dead-layer}] since the layers with exchange gradient still contribute a substantial saturation magnetization $M_s$.
-However, increasing the temperature results in the decrease of their $M_s$, which in turn increases the dead layer thickness [region (ii) in Fig.~\ref{fig-dead-layer}].
+We therefore chose to model the dead layer by introducing Ta diffusion in the outermost four Fe layers opposite to the Fe/MgO interface with respective Ta percentage of 100, 75, 50, 25\% [see the inset of Fig.~\ref{fig-dead-layer-exchange}]. \footnote{Ta is chosen since it is widely used in experiments.
+We point out that the effect of the buffer layer is beyond the scope of the present study which focuses on the mechanisms of the temperature dependence, however it is an interesting issue that is worth to be addressed in the future.} After relaxing the structure, the nearest-neighbor exchange constants were calculated and are compared to those of an ideal Fe/MgO interface in Fig.~\ref{fig-dead-layer-exchange}.
+Using those exchange constants, atomistic calculations for variable system thickness were performed in order to extract the dead layer thickness.
+We find that the estimated dead layer thickness $t_{dead}$ is negligible at sufficiently low temperatures [region (i) in Fig.~\ref{fig-tdead-vs-T}] since the Fe layers hosting Ta atoms still contribute a substantial saturation magnetization $M_s$ (see Appendix C).
+However, increasing the temperature results in the decrease of their $M_s$, which in turn increases the dead layer thickness [region (ii) in Fig.~\ref{fig-tdead-vs-T}].